It's conquered war zones and deserts. Britain is easy

 Why buy a Toyota Land Cruiser Utility Commercial?

-It's easy to look at the crudity of the Land Cruiser Utility – commercial or not – and expect a second-world driving experience; particularly when the cost is so reasonable.
-Far from it – the only real difference between this and the second most expensive Land Cruiser is additional technology and trim, meaning the Utility Commercial rides and handles well enough to keep buyers of a £49,000 premium SUV happy.
+It's easy to look at the crudity of the Land Cruiser Commercial and expect a second-world driving experience; particularly when the cost is so reasonable.
+Far from it – the only real difference between this and regular Land Cruisers is additional technology and trim, meaning the Commercial rides and handles well enough to keep buyers of a premium SUV happy, let alone those looking for a tough van or pickup alternative.

 Skip to our full verdict on...